-- Where the ESG stakes of the opportunities are identified as significant, an in-depth due diligence is carried out by the sustainability and impact team, including a discussion with the management of the target company.
-The in-depth ESG analysis covers climate (physical and transition) and biodiversity-related risks and potential and potential PAIs. - Where the ESG stakes of the opportunities are identified as non-significant, the investment team conducts an ESG double materiality analysis covering PAIs, using SASB analysis frameworks and external and internal tools. - The Altitude tool, developed by AXA climate, which enables a climate and biodiversity analysis based on sector and location data, is also used. - An analysis of the PRI rating of the sponsor and if available a summary of the ESG due diligence report carried out by the sponsor is included in the investment memo.
+- When the ESG challenges or opportunities are identified as significant, Detailed due diligence is carried out by the Sustainability & Impact team, including discussions with the management or/and sponsor of the target company.
+The in-depth ESG analysis covers climate (physical and transitional) and biodiversity risks, as well as potential and contingent PAIs. - When the ESG challenges or opportunities are identified as non-significant, the investment team conducts an ESG double materiality analysis covering PAIs, using SASB analysis frameworks and external and internal tools. - The Altitude tool, developed by AXA climate, which enables a climate and biodiversity analysis based on sector and location data, is also used. - An analysis of the sponsor's PRI rating and, where applicable, a summary of the sponsor's ESG due diligence report are included in the investment memorandum..